-Itchy ears can stem from a number of situations:
+Itchy ears can be the result of a number of situations:

 If your ears don’t produce enough wax, your ear skin can become dry and itchy.
-Wax has lubricating effects, and its absence can cause you to experience itching.
+Wax has lubricating effects.
+Its absence can cause you to experience itching.
 You may even notice flaking skin coming from the ear.

 Ear canal dermatitis

-This occurs when the skin in and around the ear canal becomes inflamed.
-This condition can be the result of an allergic reaction to products in or near your ear, such as personal care products or metal in earrings.
+This condition occurs when the skin in and around your ear canal becomes inflamed.
+It can be the result of an allergic reaction to products in or near your ear, such as personal care products or metal in earrings.
 Another type of dermatitis in the ear is called aural eczematoid dermatitis, which has unknown causes.

 Otitis externa (outer ear infection)

 Otitis externa, or infection of the outer ear canal, can cause ear pain as well as itching.
-This is also known as swimmer's ear and is caused by inflammation, which is usually due to infection.
+This is also known as swimmer's ear and is caused by inflammation that’s usually due to infection.
 It can lead to redness and swelling.

 Hearing aid use

-Psoriasis is a skin condition that causes a person to develop a red rash.
-Psoriasis can occur on visible parts of the body, such as arms or inside the ears.
+Psoriasis is a skin condition that causes a red rash to develop.
+Psoriasis can occur on visible parts of your body, such as your arms or inside your ears.

 Itchy ears can feel irritating and bothersome.
 It may seem that scratching will help.
 However, your ears will probably feel worse when you scratch.
-Infected, itchy ears can be accompanied by:
+When infected, itchy ears can be accompanied by:

 - drainage from the ear

-Make an appointment to see your doctor if your itchy ear symptoms don’t improve with time or home care.
+See your doctor immediately if your itchy ear symptoms don’t improve with time or home care.

 Itchy ears are typically due to a breakdown in ear skin health.
 Treatment usually seeks to fix these breakdowns.
 Common causes include: